Saturday 16 March 2019

 Perhaps the most compelling idea of the design is located in the symmetrical design process and how that enabled a consideration of the Indigenous and European heritages of its occupants.
 Even now, questions remain.
 Is it a matter of setting or representation?
 Engagement or separation?
 Material or volume?
 This tension continues as a search for the possible between seemingly apparent opposites.

-Presented by Nicholas Dalton, Founding director , TOA Architects
+Nicholas Dalton, Founding director , TOA Architects

 Nicholas Dalton, founding director of New Zealand practice TOA Architects, will share the story of Motutara – a dwelling that embodies a gesture of two wings, touching the earth lightly.

 The first wing is named "Zealand."
 Paying homage to the homeland of Aotearoa’s European discoverer in 1642, Able Tasman, this wing contains the more public spaces of entry, living, kitchen, dining and snug.
 Zealand is open to the view to the sea and the external timber deck and landscape.